NEW OS RWE: See head-to-head comparison of ERLEADA® vs enzalutamide and vs abiraterone acetate below

 Established safety profiles in the TITAN and SPARTAN studies

-ADT = androgen deprivation therapy; CI = confidence interval; GnRH = gonadotropin-releasing hormone; HR = hazard ratio; mCSPC = metastatic castration-sensitive prostate cancer; MFS = metastasis-free survival; NE = not estimable; nmCRPC = non-metastatic castration-resistant prostate cancer; NR = not reached; OS = overall survival; PSA = prostate-specific antigen; rPFS = radiographic progression-free survival; SPARTAN = Selective Prostate Androgen Receptor Targeting with ARN-509; TITAN = Targeted Investigational Treatment Analysis of Novel Anti-androgen.
+ADT = androgen deprivation therapy; CDC = Centers for Disease Control and Prevention; CI = confidence interval; GnRH = gonadotropin-releasing hormone; HR = hazard ratio; IPTW = inverse-probability-of-censoring weighting; mCSPC = metastatic castration-sensitive prostate cancer; MFS = metastasis-free survival; NE = not estimable; nmCRPC = non-metastatic castration-resistant prostate cancer; NR = not reached; OS = overall survival; PPS = Precision Point Specialty; PSA = prostate-specific antigen; rPFS = radiographic progression-free survival; SPARTAN = Selective Prostate Androgen Receptor Targeting with ARN-509; TITAN = Targeted Investigational Treatment Analysis of Novel Anti-androgen.

 REFERENCES: